Coins of the pound sterling: Updates 1982–1998

 The twenty pence (20p) coin was introduced in 1982 to fill the gap between the 10p and 50p coins.
 The pound coin (£1) was introduced in 1983 to replace the Bank of England £1 banknote which was discontinued in 1984 (although the Scottish banks continued producing them for some time afterwards; the last of them, the Royal Bank of Scotland £1 note, is still issued in a small volume as of 2021).
 The designs on the £1 coin changed annually in a largely five-year cycle, until the introduction of the new 12-sided £1 coin in 2017.

 The decimal halfpenny coin was demonetised in 1984 as its value was by then too small to be useful.
 The pre-decimal sixpence, shilling and two shilling coins, which had continued to circulate alongside the decimal coinage with values of 2 1/2p, 5p and 10p respectively, were finally withdrawn in 1980, 1990 and 1993 respectively.
 The double florin and crown, with values of 20p and 25p respectively, have technically not been withdrawn, but in practice are never seen in general circulation.

 In the 1990s, the Royal Mint reduced the sizes of the 5p, 10p, and 50p coins.
 As a consequence, the oldest 5p coins in circulation date from 1990, the oldest 10p coins from 1992 and the oldest 50p coins come from 1997.
 Since 1997, many special commemorative designs of 50p have been issued.
 Some of these are found fairly frequently in circulation and some are rare.
 They are all legal tender.

 In 1992 the composition of the 1p and 2p coins was changed from bronze to copper-plated steel.
 Due to their high copper content (97%), the intrinsic value of pre-1992 1p and 2p coins increased with the surge in metal prices of the mid-2000s, until by 2006 the coins would, if melted down, have been worth about 50% more than their face value.

 A circulating bimetallic two pound (£2) coin was introduced in 1998 (first minted in, and dated, 1997).
 There had previously been unimetallic commemorative £2 coins which did not normally circulate.
 This tendency to use the two pound coin for commemorative issues has continued since the introduction of the bimetallic coin, and a few of the older unimetallic coins have since entered circulation.

 There are also commemorative issues of crowns.
 Until 1981, these had a face value of twenty-five pence (25p), equivalent to the five shilling crown used in pre-decimal Britain.
-However, in 1990 crowns were redenominated with a face value of five pounds (£5) as the previous value was considered not sufficient for such a high-status coin.
+However, in 1990 crowns were redenominated with a face value of five pounds (£5) as the previous value was considered insufficient for such a high-status coin.
 The size and weight of the coin remained exactly the same.
 Decimal crowns are generally not found in circulation as their market value is likely to be higher than their face value, but they remain legal tender.